Josebaseba/sails-hook-validator/readme.md

   // If we have a nickname and/or a name parameters it will return it to the param var applying the rules
   // If nickname or/and name are undefined in the request, it will ignore them and won't send 400

+  // More exaples

+  // Not sending the default 400 code with error text
+  // Just set the second params as false. var params = req.validator(['nickname', 'email', 'password', '?name'], false);

+  // In case of error params === false else the params will be an object with values

+  if(params) return res.ok(); else return res.badRequest('Custom message');

 ```